 1 credit.
-Pre-requisites: Senior standing in Fine Arts.
+Pre-requisites: AUR Degree seeking students with Senior standing in Fine Arts.
 This course satisfies the information literacy and oral presentation requirements.

 ART 499 - FINE ARTS CAPSTONE EXPERIENCE II

 Part two of the capstone experience is a finalization of the work began in ART498 where the student will complete their portfolio requirement sufficient to prepare and give a final thesis exhibition, hold a public Artist's Talk (paper), do a final Artist's statement and Resume, This is a 2 credit course with biweekly meetings with the student and the professor.